rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

 ```
 ### Detecting page visibility

 The `<PDFPage>` component will track the boundaries of its underlying canvas element, whose dimensions we demonstrated how to calculate in the previous post.
-The element's `offsetTop` property will represent the distance from its top boundary to that of the containing document element `div`.
 As with the document component, we'll trigger the update of this data property when the page component mounts:

 ```javascript
 // src/components/PDFPage.vue